Refine Results

 Grantee Institution Wageningen University & Research

 Existing methods for assessing animal welfare rely on human observation and subjective scoring which can be inaccurate and time consuming.
-Wageningen University researchers are using an affordable camera-based system and artificial intelligence that automatically and continuously monitors broilers’ ability to walk and other activities.
+Researchers are using an affordable camera-based system and artificial intelligence that automatically and continuously monitors broiler chickens' gait and welfare, ultimately increasing farmer productivity and profitability.
 This grant was awarded through our SMART Broiler research initiative.

 Flockfocus – Developing Automated Surveillance Tools to Safeguard Chicken Welfare